Protection for Outdoor Workers

 - Apply insect repellent containing DEET to clothing and on all exposed skin.
 Keep away from eyes and mouth.

-- Wear long sleeves, long pants and socks to protect yourself from mosquito and tick bites.
+- When possible, wear long sleeves, long pants and socks to protect yourself from mosquito and tick bites.
 Light-coloured clothing is best.

 - Tuck pants into socks, or wear high boots and tape to seal ends of pants.